rosera/nd032-c1-programming-with-javascript-project-starter/README.md

 * Promise.All You need information from multiple sources and you expect them all to resolve.
 You can use this in any case where it would be considered an error for any of the Promises to reject.
 * Promise.AllSettled You need to make many requests and get an overview of which requests failed or succeeded, for instance if you need to poll multiple resources to which are available.
 * Promise.Race You only care about the fastest of a set of Promises.
 If you are building a timeout or a request that is time sensitive and not important after a certain amount of time, this would be the method to use.

+Explain when you would use Async/await in JavaScript.
+* doing an action that requires using the results of many Promises.
+* doing an action with many Promises and it does not fit to use the Promise methods like Promise.all or Promise.race.
+* you are working the result value of a Promise, and not a pending Promise object.